HackerUSA-CE/CAT-Documentation/cat-issues.md

-## Making an issue

-- casual questions generally go to the slack channels.
-- Look through the issues and see if you have a similar issues
-- Documentation issues/suggestions

-## Git Workflow
-- [ ] branching ( using terminal to create new branch, initial push to not have that persistent error, and pushing/committing through CAT, and PRing as necessary)

-## Using the CAT GUI

-- [ ] Escaping characters in JSX (rr-2-create-a-craigslist clone)
-- [ ] Highlighting text
-- [ ] File structures
-    - [ ] Adding a course (manually)
-- [ ] Code snippets

-## Deployments

-## Misc notes
-- [ ] File Structure: Adding a lesson or module (manually or what happens when you add a lesson or module)
-- [ ] List Items Indenting (how indenting works)
-- [ ] How linking hrefs works (through code highlight selection Span stuff)
-- [ ] CodeSnippets (arrows, highlighting, code underline AKA ev),
-- [ ] Exercise Components: Short Answer, Code Exercise, MCQ
-- [ ] Repository Setup (stuff used in activities)
-- [ ] For new CAT stuff, we mostly want to talk about the props and what they do
----

 #### [Getting CAT](getting-started.md) | [Using CAT](using-cat.md) | [Deployment to Canvas](deployments.md) | [Git Workflow with CAT](git-workflow.md) | [Issues](cat-issues.md) | [FAQ](faq.md)

 # Issues